When Eric Church said “I like my country rockin’, how ’bout you?” he meant it.

 Because of his natural talent and incomparable ability to entertain, Eric secured his first regular gig playing there by the summer of his junior year of college.
 Luke Combs also played there on Sundays back in his college days, cutting his teeth on the same bar circuit as his musical hero did years prior.

-It wasn’t long before he, his late brother, his roommate, and another guitarist formed a band called The Mountain Boys, and Eric and company were playing various bars and restaurants around the same small town (Boone, North Carolina) while he attended college at Appalachian State University.
+It wasn’t long after all that when Eric, his late brother, his roommate, and another guitarist formed a band called The Mountain Boys, and Eric and company were playing various bars and restaurants around the same small town of Boone, North Carolina, while he attended college at Appalachian State University.

 The rest is history… and as the story goes, Eric took his father up on the deal they’d made that his dad would fund his first year in Nashville so long as Eric graduated college first.

-In a 2013 interview with Appalachian Today, Eric details the struggle in finding balance holding up his end of the bargain:
+In a 2013 interview with Appalachian Today, Eric detailed the struggle in finding balance holding up his end of the bargain:

 “There were a lot of nights when I’d be driving up the mountain at 4 a.m. when I had an 8 o‘clock class.

 I remember writing papers and homework at the 24-hour Waffle House on (Hwy.)
 321 in Lenoir, then coming into class with hash brown and ketchup stains on the paper.